technokanxa/tech-viral/_posts/2016-11-06-Hoax-Alert:-No-need-to-turn-mobile-phones-off-because-there-won’t-be-an-influx-of-cosmic-rays-from-Mars.md

 ---
-layout: post
-title: Hoax Alert: No need to turn mobile phones off because there won’t be an influx of cosmic rays from Mars
+title: Hoax Alert: No need to turn mobile phones off
+date: 2016-10-22 00:00:00 +05:45
+subtitle: because there won't be an influx of cosmic rays
+author: bishwopr
+avatar: img/authors/bso.png
-image: mars.jpeg
+image: img/mars.jpeg
 ---
 Hoax Alert: No need to turn mobile phones off because there won’t be an influx of cosmic rays from Mars